Alliance Defending Freedom

-As of 2018 ADF attorneys have won a number of cases before the Supreme Court.
+As of 2025, ADF was included in at least 74 Supreme Court decisions and directly represented 15 parties in Supreme Court wins.
 It has taken positions including support for religious activity in public school and Christian prayer at town meetings, narrowing insurance coverage for contraceptives, prohibiting same-sex marriage, and supporting businesses in the wedding industry that refuse to service gay marriages.
 ADF lawyers wrote the model for Mississippi's anti-abortion legislation, leading to the Supreme Court decision in Dobbs v.
 Jackson Women's Health Organization to overrule Roe v.
 Wade that had established a right to abortion in America in 1973.
+ADF's representation in two cases has been accused of citing inaccurate or falsified evidence.